FOR P4 - P7 PUPILS

 Emma & Gill

-This new show explores the lives of two young girls and their different experiences of school and family life.
-It questions what is "normal" and why being different is to be celebrated.
+This new show for schools questions what is “normal” and why being different is to be celebrated.

 Audience size: 120